JOTAN-0655/Csharp-VVVF/README.md

 C# console app on VisualStudio.

 # Output
-This application will output a sound wave form in pcm extension.<br>
+This application will output a sound wave form in wav extension.<br>
-Default is 40 kHz sampling data.<br>
+Default is 100 kHz sampling data.<br>
-Normally, you need pcm converter like audition.<br>

 # Parent Project
 This program was ported from : <br>